tersesystems/blindsight/docs/src/main/paradox/usage/scripting.md

 }
 ```

-Otherwise, the script will return true iff the level is above or equal to 20 (the int value of `INFO`).
+Otherwise, the script will return true iff the level is above or equal to 20 (the integer value of `INFO`).

 Tweakflow has its own reference documentation, but it does not cover the standard library functions which include string matching.
 The [test suite](https://github.com/twineworks/tweakflow/tree/master/src/test/resources/spec/std/strings) is a good place to start to show the standard library's capabilities.